 The Social, Structural, and Institutional Hierarchies Requirement: Beginning with the Class of 2020 every student must complete a concentration requirement that will focus on an understanding of structural and institutional hierarchies based on one or more of the social categories of race, class, gender, ethnicity, nationality, religion, sexuality, age, and abilities/disabilities.

 The First-Year Course Program: First-year courses are a special set of small courses or sections of courses open only to first-year students.
 These courses are designed to address students’ academic transition to college and to provide an introduction to a liberal arts education.
 They also offer an opportunity for close interaction and the development of strong relationships among first-year students and instructors.
-Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Oral Presentation (OP) course.
+Each first-year course will be a Writing Intensive (WI), Quantitative and Symbolic Reasoning (QSR) or Speaking Intensive (SI) course.

 The Proseminar Program: Proseminars emphasize active participation and engagement in learning.
 Proseminars offer intensive interaction among students, and between students and instructors, through emphasis on writing, speaking and discussion, and other approaches to inquiry and expression that demand such intensive interaction.
 Descriptions of proseminars are available in the Catalogue.

 As a liberal arts college, Hamilton expects students to undertake coursework in a wide variety of disciplines, to explore areas unfamiliar to them and to make connections across courses and disciplines.
 A liberally educated person studies in the traditional academic divisions of the arts, foreign languages, the humanities, mathematics, the sciences and the social sciences.
 Hamilton also emphasizes cultural analysis, including the study of non-western traditions and of diversity in the United States.
 Students will work with their advisors to determine how best to achieve this intellectual balance.